We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Using Wegovy with other drugs

-Wegovy should not be used with other glucagon-like peptide-1 (GLP-1) receptor agonists.
-It also should not be used with drugs that contain the same active drug,* semaglutide.
+You should not use Wegovy with other glucagon-like peptide-1 (GLP-1) receptor agonists.
+You should also not use it with drugs that contain the same active ingredient, semaglutide.
 Examples include the diabetes medications Rybelsus and Ozempic.

 Wegovy can also affect drugs that you take by mouth, including tablets, capsules, and liquid solutions.
 Your doctor may have you adjust the dosage of any drugs you take by mouth during Wegovy treatment.